-I interviewed heads of HR as well as managers and individual contributors at companies with 150-30,000 employees and conducted a meta-analysis of existing research.
-Based on my quantitative and qualitative sleuthing, the following three insights stood out.
+I interviewed heads of HR, managers, and individual contributors at companies with 150-30,000 employees and conducted a meta-analysis of existing research.
+The following three insights stood out based on my quantitative and qualitative sleuthing.

 Insight #1: Turning on the camera matters more than you think.

-Almost all participants in our study emphasized the importance of seeing their teammates, whether through the screen or in person.
+Almost all participants in our study emphasized the importance of seeing their teammates through the screen or in person.
 Most companies prioritize having time in person, but short, frequent contact via camera leads to even greater team trust and more effective communication.

 The Mere Exposure Effect reveals that the more familiar we are with our coworkers’ faces, the more we like them (Harmon-Jones & Allen, 2001).
 To understand how this plays out in the realm of remote work, we examined the feedback scores of our virtual workshops and found that participants rated the content as more useful and engaging when their cameras were turned on.